SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

 | -- | -- | -- |
 | 3.3 Angular Momentum, Effective Potential, and Orbits | 3.2 Gaining Speed and Radial Geodesics | 3.1 Distance, Time, and Embedding Diagrams |

 The following subsections provide additional context for each step by detailing the process of implementing the building blocks.
-These subsections focus primarily on the computational implementation whereas *3.1 Distance, Time, and Embedding Diagrams* offers an analysis of the resulting visualizations and the physics behind them.
+These subsections focus primarily on the computational implementation whereas Section 3.1 offers an analysis of the resulting visualizations and the physics behind them.

 ### Choose an Equation